IceCodeProductions/Registrix-docs/docs/tutorial-dashboard/01-tutorial-control/overview.md

 ## Overview

 All the moderator features of Registrix are performed by one person per event.
 You have different people controlling different events.
+All other moderators should use the Moderator Event instead as they where designed to be multi-user.

+## Menu Location

+From the left side menu, click on **Dashboard**, then click **Live Events Control Panel**.
+Now select the event to moderate.
+A lower panel of options now appear for this event.

+## Operations

+The buttons on the top window allow you to work with all the attendees that are logged into this instance of Registrix.
+The buttons **BROADCAST ALL** and **SEND TO EVENT ALL** will impact every attendee in any event.

+### Broadcast All

+In order to send a message to all attendees that are currently log into this instance click the **BROADCAST ALL** button at the top of the page.
+A window will appear allowing you to enter a message (Do not use any HTML syntax).
+You can send with the message a button for the attendees to click if you want to complete a survey at the end of the event.
+Enter the button text like "Take Survey Now" and then enter the complete URL including the https://  We strongly recommend that you have tested the URL in advance and copy and paste this into this column.
+Click the **Send** button, within 6 seconds all logged in attendees will see this message.

+### Send All Attendees to an Event

+The ability to send all the attendees no matter what event they are currently watch can be done by clicking the **SEND TO EVENT ALL** button at the top of the screen.
+Select in the drop down the event that you want them to be sent to.
+Then click the **SEND** button.
+Over the next 6 seconds all attendees will be at this event.

+# Live Event Control Panel

+## Overview

-All other moderators should use the Moder Event {operation} instead as they where designed to be multi-user.
+All the moderator features of Registrix are performed by one person per event.
+You have different people controlling different events.
+All other moderators should use the Moderator Event instead as they where designed to be multi-user.

 ## Menu Location